Steepholding CSA - Local Veg Box Scheme

 Large Box - 9 veg items in large quantities

 As we produce most of the vegetables in our box, the contents change over the seasons depending on what it is possible to grow for the time of year.
-We buy in organic potatoes and carrots from the Farlie's at Uffculme 5 miles away and use local, organic and seasonal criteria to choose other suppliers if we need to buy in additional veg.
+We buy in organic potatoes and carrots from the Blackmore family in Kentisbeare (10 miles away) and use local, organic and seasonal criteria to choose other suppliers if we need to buy in additional veg.

 As May & June arrive we try to weather the 'hungry gap' (overwintered crops go to seed/newly planted crops not quite ready) the best that we can.
 And this is the time that we supplement the bags with bought in produce